telefonicaid/iotagent-node-lib/doc/api.md

 ]
 ```

-In this case a batch update (`/op/v2/update`) to CB will be generated with the following NGSI v2 payload:
+In this case a batch update (`POST /v2/op/update`) to CB will be generated with the following NGSI v2 payload:

 ```json
 {